microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 <!-- Repeat the above steps for the *frontend2-test* system.  -->

-Once you've confirmed that the applications on the systems are running as expected you can perfom a cleanup for the test migration.
+Once you've confirmed that the applications on the systems are running as expected you can perform a cleanup for the test migration.
 Change back to the *Azure Migrate: Migration and modernization* overview page, click on the 3 dots on the end of each row of the replicating servers and select *Clean up test migration*.

 ![image](./img/test10_1.png)

 Select *Testing complete.
 Delete test virtual machine* and select *Cleanup Test*.
-Reapeat the step for the remainig server and wait until the cleanup has been successfully processed.
+Repeat the step for the remaining server and wait until the cleanup has been successfully processed.

 ![image](./img/test11.png)

 ### **Task 6: Prepare Final Migration**

 Currently the two frontend servers under the source Resource Group are published via an Azure Public Load Balancer.
 After the migration, we would like to serve the traffic via the two Linux VMs created under the destination Resource Group.
 Therefore we already created an Azure Public Load Balancer under the destination Resource group.
 The destination Public Loadbalancer does expect to serve Traffic via the two new Linux VMs via the IPs 10.2.1.4 and 10.2.1.5.

 Azure Migrate is going to create the new VMs with the next two free IPs under the destination virtual network, which will be exactly 10.2.1.4 and 10.2.1.5.

 > [!NOTE]
 > Please note: Azure reserves the first four addresses (0-3) in each subnet address range, and doesn't assign the addresses.
 Azure assigns the next available address to a resource from the subnet address range.
 So it is predictable which IP addresses will be assigned to the destination VMs after the migration.